Taste graphs: How to understand fashion taste like Spotify does with music

 Analyzing demand for outfits

 We’ve focused on two questions: How do people describe their clothes, outfits and what-to-wear needs?
 How can we learn about what clothes people have in their closets?
-In order to respond to these questions, we built an ontology of what-to-wear needs and a taste graph, and all the infrastructure to automate outfit advice.
+In order to respond to these questions, we built the Fashion Taste API, an open API that helps fashion retailers understand the taste of each individual shopper and offer a personalized omnichannel fashion experience.

 An outfit is a playlist of clothes but at the same time is much more.
 It is also a correlated list of descriptors: it can be comfy, or perfect for the weekend.
 An outfit contains correlations among clothes, and more important, the deep meaning that a person assigns to her clothing preferences.
 Outfits provide a unique perspective into closets.